ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/image.md

 	Reusing (or modifying) predefined styles has the following advantage: CKEditor 5 will use its official translations for the defined button titles.
 </info-box>

-You can find advanced examples in the {@link module:image/image~ImageConfig#styles `image.styles`} configuration option documentation.
+You can find advanced examples in the {@link module:image/image~ImageConfig#styles `config.image.styles`} configuration option documentation.

 <!-- TODO (live example)... -->